Docklands Light Railway: Origins and development

-The government established the London Docklands Development Corporation (LDDC) in July 1981 to coordinate the redevelopment of the Docklands.
-The need to provide a cheap public transport solution led to it commissioning London Transport to evaluate a number of exclusively light rail options.
+In July 1981, the government established the London Docklands Development Corporation (LDDC) to coordinate the redevelopment of the Docklands.
+The need to provide a cheap public transport solution led to it commissioning London Transport to evaluate a number of exclusively light rail options, using trams or tram like vehicles.
+The cost of extending the Jubilee line to the area was now estimated to be around £450 million.

 The core of the route ran alongside the Great Eastern line out of London and south along the former London & Blackwall Railway line through the Isle of Dogs.
 Three terminus options were proposed at the west end, at Tower Hill, Minories and Aldgate East.
 The Tower Hill option would have required a low-level interchange to be constructed alongside the existing Underground station, but this would have been a very costly venture.
 The Minories option, a high-level station virtually on the site of the old Minories railway station, was selected and became the current Tower Gateway DLR terminus.
 Aldgate East would have been perhaps the most ambitious of all of the options, as it originally envisaged a low-level connection with the District line that would have allowed DLR trains to run on London Underground tracks to a variety of central London destinations.
 However, it quickly became apparent that there was no capacity on the existing network for integrating the DLR into the Underground.

 Two southern terminus options were put forward, at Cubitt Town (today's Island Gardens station) and Tiller Road, on the west side of Millwall Dock, with two possible routes to reach them.
 A "western" route would have run from the Westferry station alongside West Ferry Road via Cuba Street, then either terminating at Tiller Road or continuing over Millwall Docks Cut to a terminus at Cubitt Town.
 The "central" option required the West India Docks to be infilled or bridged and would run down the middle of the peninsula, through what was at the time an area of derelict warehouses.
 Ultimately this latter option was chosen, though the 1981 London Transport report warned that without extensive development around Canary Wharf the area would be "very isolated with poor traffic prospects" – as indeed it was, for a number of years.

-The contract for the initial system was awarded to a GEC / John Mowlem joint venture in 1984 and the system was constructed from 1985 to 1987 at a cost of £77 million.
-The line was formally opened by Queen Elizabeth II on 30 July 1987, and passenger services began on 31 August.
+The northern terminus was proposed at Mile End, with options including street running down Burdett Road towards Limehouse or along the Mile End Road to turn south before using an old railway alignment to reach Poplar.

+A final report – prepared by the GLC, LDDC, government departments and London Transport – was published in June 1982, proposing a north–south route from Mile End to the Isle of Dogs, and an east–west route linking the Isle of Dogs to the City of London.
+Even during the development of the line, proposals for future extensions were being envisaged and investigated.